 One of the fundamental limitations of CDV is its high hydrophilicity and low lipophilicity.
 Consequently, CDV exhibits low oral bioavailability and cellular uptake.
 We engineered tyrosine amide prodrugs of CDV to increase oral bioavailability and cellular uptake by masking one of the negative charges via phospho-esterification with the Tyr amide linker and with the incorporation of long-chain alkyl groups.
 The cLog D7.4 values for C12-Tyr-CDV and C16-Tyr-CDV were -0.4 and 1.5 respectively, corresponding to increased lipophilicity of approximately 7 to 9 orders of magnitude compared to CDV.
 This enhancement in lipophilicity translated into increased intracellular uptake.
 While we were unable to measure any metabolite levels in CDV-treated cells above the detection limit of 0.018 µM, in cells incubated with the prodrugs we observed significant levels of metabolites, as well as prodrug.
 This implies that the lipophilic tyrosine amide pro-moieties are effective in facilitating improved intracellular uptake.
 This also implies that the enzymatic machinery is present intracellularly to cleave and release CDV from the pro-moieties, as well as for phosphorylating the parent compound to CDV-PP.

 Interestingly, the levels of metabolites measured in cells incubated with the C16 analog were approximately 10-fold higher than the levels measured after incubation with the C12 analog, which exhibits some correlation with the relative antiviral activity of the two prodrugs (Table 2).
 This supports the hypothesis that the poor cellular uptake of CDV is partially responsible for its limited effectiveness as an antiviral therapeutic.
 Our results show that this can be remedied using the Tyr amide prodrug approach to increase lipophilicity, and therefore increased uptake.

-The increase in cellular uptake of the prodrugs and intracellular levels of CDV-PP translated to a significant improvement in antiviral activity when compared to CDV in vitro, with the C16 analog exhibiting particularly high potency.
-Generally, the prodrugs, as well as CDV, exhibited higher potency against the herpesviruses than the poxviruses.
-On average, the C16 analog exhibited almost 200-fold improved antiviral activity compared to CDV, while the C12 analog exhibited an average of almost 40-fold improvement.
-This highlights the effectiveness of the lipophilic pro-moieties as vehicles for transporting CDV across membranes, where it can exert its intracellular antiviral activity after enzymatic release and conversion to CDV-PP, and that longer alkyl chains appear to increase the levels of cellular uptake.
+The higher intracellular levels of CDV than prodrug observed for the C16 analog may also indicate that the C16-Tyr-CDV analog coverts to CDV at a higher rate than CMX-001 once inside the cell, but the resulting levels of CDV-PP were nearly equivalent for CMX-001 and C16-Tyr-CDV.
+This highlights the effectiveness of the lipophilic pro-moieties as vehicles for transporting CDV across membranes and that longer alkyl chains appear to increase the levels of cellular uptake, where it can exert its intracellular antiviral activity after enzymatic release and conversion to CDV-PP.

-The increased cellular uptake and conversion of the prodrug also translated into in vivo efficacy.
-Here we demonstrated that oral administration was as effective as ganciclovir in reducing mCMV viral load to undetectable levels.
-However, more mice were rescued when treated with Ganciclovir than mice treated with C16-Tyr-CDV.
-Efficacy against other viruses has also been demonstrated in forthcoming publications.
-Efficacy was shown to be dose dependent against adenovirus in immunosuppressed female Syrian Hamsters.
-The oral prodrug was as effective as IP CDV at reducing liver damage and reducing viral load.
+The increased uptake of the prodrugs and the resulting intracellular levels of CDV-PP translated into a significant improvement in antiviral activity when compared to CDV.
+Generally, our prodrugs, as well as CDV, exhibited higher potency in vitro against the herpesviruses than the poxviruses.
+On average, the C16 analog exhibited almost 200-fold improved antiviral activity compared to CDV, while the C12 analog exhibited an average of almost 40-fold improvement (Table 2).
+As stated above, this difference in activity appears to reflect the difference in cellular uptake and conversion observed for the C12 and C16 analogs.
+This translated into in vivo efficacy for the C16-Tyr-CDV prodrug, as well.
+In the mCMV model, we demonstrated that oral administration was as effective as ganciclovir in reducing mCMV viral load to undetectable levels.
+C16-tyr-CDV was also effective against Ad6 in immunosuppressed female Syrian Hamsters in a dose-dependent manner, where the orally administered prodrug was as effective as IP CDV at reducing liver damage and viral load.